-When I look over Stevens' and Norrish's paper, "Border Effects Associated with Photographic Reversal Processes," I am convinced that they have proven that halation ("the scattering of light in the
+When I look over Stevens' and Norrish's paper, "Border Effects Associated with Photographic Reversal Processes," I am convinced that they have proven that halation ("the scattering of light

-At first, when reading the Stevens and Norrish article (from the January 1937 issue of The Photographic Journal), I doubted halation took place in paper at all, as it is so often spoken of as a
+At first, when reading the Stevens and Norrish article (from the January 1937 issue of The Photographic Journal), I doubted halation took place in paper at all, as it is so often spoken

-film phenomenon.
+of as a film phenomenon.
 Referring to Mees, Stevens and Norrish state that halation is caused by: "(1) Reflection of the light at the surface of the crystals, predominant with coarse-grained emulsions." and "(2)